-Thousands of people including women gathered late evening on Sunday to bid farewell to the ‘martyr’ at his funeral.
+Thousands of people including women gathered early morning on Sunday to bid farewell to the ‘martyr’ at his funeral.
 Women later marched towards his house singing songs of bravery, “Qoum Ke Shaheedo, Goor Goor Karyo” (Farewell oh martyr of the motherland).

 The Kashmir valley witnessed a bloody Sunday on 01 April when 13 Militants and 4 Civilians were shot dead in South Kashmir.
 Among the killed Civilians, Mushtaq Ahmed Thoker aged 38 was shot dead in Dragad Shopian encounter.